Compliance & Governances 165

 Best-practice acknowledgement and resolution tracking for every complaint.

-The Act requires providers to resolve complaints ‘as soon as practicable’ (Rule 165-25).
+The Act requires providers to resolve complaints ‘as soon as practicable’ (s 165 of the Aged Care Act 2024 and the Aged Care Rules 2025).
 The ACQSC Better Practice Guide recommends acknowledgement within 5 business days and resolution within 30.
 Statura Care’s Complaints module structures the entire lifecycle — from receipt through investigation and resolution — with built-in deadline tracking against these best-practice benchmarks, escalation pathways, and monitoring to ensure complainants don’t suffer adverse action.

 Residential CareHome Care